iOS 13’s Widgets give you great information at a glance…

 iOS has supported widgets in Notification Center for years now–way back since iOS 8.
-But thanks to design improvements in iOS 12, the iPhone’s widgets are more beneficial and easier to access than ever before.
-Apple’s recently moved them to a new screen called Today View.
+But thanks to design improvements in iOS 13, the iPhone’s widgets are more beneficial and easier to access than ever before.

 For those that don’t know, widgets are little interactive status graphics that allow you to quickly access information from apps all in one place.
-Or, actually in iOS 12 and with an iPhone 6s or higher, in two places.
-That’s because iOS 12 supports widgets in both Today View and as a 3D Touch pop-out menu when you press on an app’s icon.
+Or, actually in iOS 13 and with an iPhone 6s or higher, in two places.
+That’s because iOS 13 supports widgets in both the home screen and as a pop-out menu when you press on an app’s icon.